zhiqwang/yolort/README.md

   pip install -e .
   ```

-- Then, follow the [official instructions](https://pytorch.org/get-started/locally/) to installinstall PyTorch 1.7.0+ and torchvision 0.8.1+
+- Then, follow the [official instructions](https://pytorch.org/get-started/locally/) to install PyTorch 1.7.0+ and torchvision 0.8.1+

 - Install pycocotools (for evaluation on COCO):

   ```shell
   pip install -U 'git+https://github.com/ppwwyyxx/cocoapi.git#subdirectory=PythonAPI'
   ```

-  That's it, should be good to train and evaluate detection models.

 - To read a source of image(s) and detect its objects 🔥